panayot-zhi/ApplicationModel/Documentation/identity.md

 manner.

-To support the identity details, one of your microservices in your application can implement the `IProvideIdentityDetails` interface found in the `Aksio.ApplicationModel.Identity` namespace.
+To support the identity details, one of your microservices in your application can implement the `IProvideIdentityDetails` interface found in the `Cratis.ApplicationModel.Identity` namespace.

 > Note: If your application has just one microservice, you let it implement the `IProvideIdentityDetails` interface.